-An alternative way to count events is to use a customized set of conventional NIM modules to make detector coincidences read out by scaler modules.
 The electronics will process signals from PID detectors and scintillators and perform a fast on-line discrimination.
-Useful electrons, pions, and two-electron pileup events will be identified using different discrimination thresholds, see Fig. 6.
+Useful electrons, pions, and two-electron pileup events will be identified using different discrimination thresholds, see Fig. 5.

 To ensure the stability of this scaler electronics, the outputs of a typical module need to be wide enough, typically 20 ns, causing a deadtime of 2.4% for 1.2 MHz rate.
-We plan to measure this deadtime also to an absolute accuracy of $\pm 0.3\%$ using the same methods as described above for the FADC DAQ.
-More importantly, it will provide a reliable online check of the FADC counting both for data taking at high rates and test runs at low rates.
-If any inconsistency is observed between the two DAQs, one can investigate possible problems promptly.
-For example, full-sampling FADC data can be collected to diagnose whether there is a problem with the FPGA algorithm.
+Our goal is to measure this deadtime to an absolute accuracy of $\pm 0.3\%$.
+We will pulse the detector channels with a light sources whose amplitude and pulse shape is similar to those of real particles, and count how many of these signals are subsequently identified by the electronics.